Clutch-22/spotify-stats-tracker/README.md

 2. Under "Download your data," check **Account data**
 3. Click **Request data**
 4. Confirm via the email Spotify sends you
-5. Download when ready (usually a few days)
+5. Download when ready (usually a few hours)

 ### Extended History (your full history, regardless of cringe)